dbohdan/initool/README.md

 When given a valid command, initool first reads the INI file `filename` in its entirety.
 If the filename is `-`, initool reads standard input.
-For the commands `g`, `d`, and `s` it then prints to standard output the file's contents with the desired changes.
-For `e` it reports whether the section or the property exists through its exit status.
+For the commands `g`, `d`, and `s`, it then prints to standard output the file's contents with the desired changes.
+For `e`, it reports whether the section or the property exists through its exit status.

 Top-level properties (properties not in any section) are accessed by using an empty string as the section name.
 The "exists" command (`e`) with just an empty string as the argument returns whether or not there are any top-level properties.

-The order in which the properties appear is preserved.
+The order in which properties appear is preserved.
 A new property is added after the last property in its section.

 Initool understands INI file comments (lines starting with `;` or `#`) in the